isovector/reasonablypolymorphic.com/wip/higher-kinded-data-2.markdown

 ```

 where I just wrote the `z (LensFor (z Identity))` part of the type signature,
-and copy-pasted constraints until the compiler was happy.
+and copy-pasted constraints from the error messages until the compiler was
+happy.

 OK, so let's take it for a spin, shall we?
 We can get our lenses thusly: